mlflow/mlflow/docs/source/projects.rst

 If you want to rapidly develop a project, we recommend creating an ``MLproject`` file with your main program specified as the ``main`` entry point, and running it with ``mlflow run .``.
-To avoid repeatedly writing them you can add default parameters in your ``MLproject`` file.
+To avoid having to write parameters repeatedly, you can add default parameters in your ``MLproject`` file.

 Building Multistep Workflows
 -----------------------------